Ramsi Woodcock

 The key to all of my pricing work is a distinction between inframarginal and marginal buyers and sellers.
 Inframarginal buyers and sellers place divergent values on the good or service being traded and are therefore willing to transact at a range of prices, whereas marginal buyers and sellers place about the same value on the good or service and so can only transact at a unique price.
 It follows that it is possible to change the prices at which inframarginal buyers and sellers transact—and hence the distribution of the gains from trade between them—without discouraging any transactions and therefore without reducing the efficiency of the market.
 The basic move in all of my pricing work is to show that the information age makes it possible to alter the prices at which inframarginal buyers and sellers do business without altering the unique prices at which marginal buyers are able to transact.
 This ensures that price changes designed to redistribute wealth between inframarginal buyers and sellers do not preclude transactions between marginal buyers and sellers and so have no adverse effect on efficiency.

 The idea that changing inframarginal prices without changing the marginal price can redistribute wealth without reducing efficiency can be traced back to the work of the first law and economics movement a century ago, but has played a minor role in debates in recent decades.
 An important focus of my research over the next few years is further to develop this idea, which I am calling “inframarginalism,” and apply it to new corners of the law.
+I cover many of these ideas in Introduction to Inframarginalism, in Toward an Inframarginal Revolution: Redistributing the Gains from Trade (Ramsi Woodcock, ed.
+Cambridge Univ.
+Press 2024) (forthcoming).

-In A Progressive Critique of the Law and Political Economy Movement, I argue that the nascent law and political economy movement in the United States (LPE) could benefit from the insights provided by inframarginalism.
+In A Progressive Critique of the Law and Political Economy Movement [Working Paper], I argue that the nascent law and political economy movement in the United States (LPE) could benefit from the insights provided by inframarginalism.
 LPE has tended to reject law and economics as inherently hostile to progressive policymaking.
 I argue that this ignores the origins of law and economics in the thought of the progressive scholars, such as Robert Hale, who made up the first law and economics movement and pioneered the inframarginalist perspective.
 I also show that inframarginalism provides a powerful analytic basis for radical redistribution of wealth grounded in the same neoclassical economic framework that LPE views as incompatible with progressive ends.
 Finally, I show that LPE’s lack of acquaintance with the progressive origins of law and economics has led LPE to make two costly mistakes.
 The first is that LPE has expended considerable intellectual effort on establishing that market outcomes are determined by background legal rules—not seeming to realize that the first law and economics movement established this long ago and conservative law and economics scholars fully accept this point and have issued a powerful rejoinder to it.
 That rejoinder is public choice theory: the argument that the market also determines the law.
 Not understanding this, LPE has failed so far properly to grapple with the challenge posed by public choice theory.
 The second mistake has been an excessive emphasis on monopoly as a cause of inequality and on antitrust as a solution.
-I take up this theme in another working paper, The Progressive Case against Antimonopolism, which is described in the “Antimonopolism” section below.
+I take up this theme in a forthcoming book chapter, The Progressive Case against Antimonopolism, which is described in the “Antimonopolism” section below.

 The Radical Consumer Welfare Standard & Corporate Law